 Technical (College Credit) Certificates

-Students enrolled in Career Training programs build increasingly sophisticated skills in 150-hour modules.
+Students enrolled in Career and Technical Education programs build increasingly sophisticated skills in 150-hour modules.
 For course descriptions, see the College Catalog.